Huge line builds for United Food Bank's holiday food distribution - KVIA

 Click here for updates on this story

-MESA, AZ (KVVU) — Cars are lined up for the United Food Bank’s weekly holiday food distribution, which kicked off Friday morning at the Mesa Convention Center near Center Street and University Drive.
+MESA, AZ (KPHO/KTVK) — Cars are lined up for the United Food Bank’s weekly holiday food distribution, which kicked off Friday morning at the Mesa Convention Center near Center Street and University Drive.

 The bags the United Food Bank is giving away include a 9-pound honey-baked ham and other items to help families celebrate the holidays with their loved ones.